AItoid/WindowsPrivacyGuide/README.md

 4. Useful Scripts List
 5. Removing Microsoft Edge
 6. Uninstalling Standard Apps With Tools
-7. Permanently Disabling Windows Updates (TODO)
+7. Permanently Disabling Windows Updates
 8. Disabling Windows Firewall
 9. Securely Deleting Files
 10. Removing Metadata From Photos
 11. Installing NVIDIA drivers without bloatware

 > [!WARNING]
 > Please keep in mind I am NOT responsible for any issues that occurs with your computer.
-By applying any of these methods, you 100% agree to take full responsibility to any issues that occur on your device.
-It is recommended to create a restore-point in the event of a significant bug.
+By applying any of these methods, you 100% agree to take full responsibility in the case of any issues that occur on your device.
+It is recommended to create a system-restore-point in the event of a notable issue.

 > [!CAUTION]
-> Some options in Windows may refuse to work after applying some scripts, and will just close the settings window due to instability.
+> Some options in Windows may refuse to work after applying some scripts, and will just close the settings window due to instability, or fail to load entirely.
 The rest of Windows will work as intended though.
 For those who play games, this will generally NOT cause any issues with games you may play.

 > [!TIP]
-> While you can disable a lot of Windows bloatware, spyware, and actions manually, it's more efficient to just use the scripts that are presented below, as well as the uninstaller to enhance the privacy of your Windows 10 build quickly.
+> While you can disable a lot of Windows bloatware, spyware, and actions manually, it's more efficient to just use the scripts that are presented below, as well as the uninstaller to enhance the privacy of your Windows 10 build quicker.

 Chapter 1.
 Boot Installation & Configuration
 ------

 Let's start from the complete beginning of the installation.
-This guide assumes you already aware of how to install the Windows 10 OS.
-I will not be explaining how to install Windows 10 OS, but rather, showing you what to disable on installation before you're prompted to the desktop.
+This guide assumes you are already aware of how to install the Windows 10 OS.
+I will not be explaining how to install the OS, but rather showing you what to disable on installation before you're prompted to the desktop.
 Firstly, it's important for you to NOT enable WiFi just yet!
 If you have an Ethernet plugged in, please disable it before continuing.
 Once your internet-connection is disabled, select the 'I don't have internet.' option, so you don't have to sign in.
 Following this path will give you what's called a local account, or an offline account.
 Proceed with installation, making sure Cortana is NOT enabled as well as disabling all checkboxes, and after, you should be able to proceed with installation and be prompted onto your desktop momentarily.

 #### Photos
 ![photo1](https://i.imgur.com/aXnl9W0.png)